 Soil pH and Exchangeable Acidity

 One of the most valuable pieces of information you can get from soil testing is a measure of the soil pH.
 Soil pH is an indicator of the soil’s acidity which is a primary factor controlling nutrient availability, microbial processes, and plant growth.
-A pH of 7.0 is neutral, less than 7.0 is acidic, and greater than 7.0 is alkaline.
+A pH of 7 is neutral, less than 7 is acidic, and greater than 7 is alkaline.
 Maintaining proper soil pH is one of the most important aspects of soil fertility management.
-Most New England soils are naturally acidic and need to be limed periodically to keep the pH in the range of 6.0 to 7.0 desired by most crops and ornamental plants.
 When the soil is acidic, the availability of nitrogen, phosphorus, and potassium is reduced, and there are usually low amounts of calcium and magnesium in the soil.
 Under acidic conditions, most micronutrients are more soluble and are therefore more available to plants.
 Under very acidic conditions aluminum, iron, and manganese may be so soluble they can reach toxic levels.
 Soil acidity also influences soil microbes.
-For example, when soil pH is low (below 6.0), bacterial activity is significantly reduced.
+For example, when soil pH is low (below 6), bacterial activity is significantly reduced.
 Acidic soil conditions also reduce the effectiveness of some herbicides.